Phrogz/context-blender/README.md

 ## About

 Adobe® Photoshop® has a variety of helpful [blend modes](http://help.adobe.com/en_US/Photoshop/11.0/WSfd1234e1c4b69f30ea53e41001031ab64-77e9a.html) for compositing images from multiple RGBA layers.
-This small library provides the same functionality for HTML Canvas Contexts, with the goal of producing the same results as Photoshop. _(This goal is not currently met.
-So far only a handful of modes have been implemented, with generally poor results so far.
-Only the 'screen' and 'add' modes are at all close to the output from Photoshop.)_
+This small library provides the same functionality for HTML Canvas Contexts, with the goal of producing the same results as Photoshop.

 ## Syntax